 Hiring an architect may require you to hire a structural engineer as well.

 Because of the small amount of work involved for the architect however, their design costs may be high.
 This is because they need to account for inconsistent work periods and peaks and troughs in demand.
+For more information on the architect costs see our cost guide.

 How can I add light to my loft conversion?